0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/PolygonAccessControlUpgradeable.md

   ) internal
 ```

-- Revert with a standard message if `msg.sender` is missing `role`.
+- Reverts with a standard message if `msg.sender` is missing `role`.
 Overriding this function changes the behavior of the {onlyRole} modifier.
-- Format of the revert message is described in `{_checkRole}`.
+- Describes the format of the revert message in `{_checkRole}`.
 - _Available since v4.6._

 ### `_checkRole`